Furrah/blog/content/misc/growing_mushrooms.md

 # Harvest

 Three weeks have passed and it's time for harvest.
 All in all I managed to grow 620g of Oyster mushrooms in the first flush.
-The mushrooms should have been harvested a couple of days before but I was working way and wasn't able to monitor their growth.
+The mushrooms should have been harvested a couple of days before but I was working away and wasn't able to monitor their growth.
 Hopefully the second flush gives at least 60% of the first harvest.

 <div class="container">
   <div class="row">